ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 Review the following network design decisions:
 * The {{site.data.keyword.cloud}} classic network environment does not allow the stretching of VLANs across data centers.
 Therefore, this design does not use stretched VLANs at the physical network infrastructure level.
-* While some VMware NSX-T™ designs can stretch segments across geographically distant vSphere clusters, these designs require a common NSX-T cluster, which does not meet the design requirements for independence between regions.
+* While some VMware NSX™ designs can stretch segments across geographically distant vSphere clusters, these designs require a common NSX cluster, which does not meet the design requirements for independence between regions.
 * It's possible to stretch networks between geographically dispersed vSRX appliances.
 However, this design does not present this use case.
 * Recovered management components use the same IP addressing to minimize recovery effort.
 * To provide isolation of traffic, the design uses tunnels (GRE or IPsec driven by customer requirements) between regions and also between the region and the SaaS consumer and SaaS provider.